interfacevisionblog/interfacevisionblog.github.com/_posts/2013-11-13-design-our-technology.md

     }
 ###### Source-1.1: The Add Part can add two numbers. {#id-s1-1}

 The first thing to note is that the properties opLeft (the left operand of add) and opRight (the right operand of add) are not primitive data types.
-They are of type IItem.
+They are of type IPart.

     ...
-  	public IItem opLeft { get; set; }
+  	public IPart opLeft { get; set; }
-  	public IItem opRight { get; set; }
+  	public IPart opRight { get; set; }
     ...

-If we want to add two long or integer primitive data types, we will need to call the withLong or withInt property of IItem.
+If we want to add two long or integer primitive data types, we will need to call the withLong or withInt property of IPart.
 This is seen within the implementation of Add.

     ...
   	public long withLong {